codeadamca/github-demo-branching/README.md

 ## Development Cycle

 Now that you have access to the repository and a local copy, it's time to make some changes!

 Open up the IDE of your choice.
 I will be using [Visual Studio Code](https://code.visualstudio.com/).
-Using your IDE open the folder that contains your repository.
+Using your IDE, open the folder that contains your repository.
 Also open up a terminal or command prompt and change the folder to the same repository.

+There are two primary methods of commiting a change to a repository:

+### Directly to Main Branch

+If you are working in a small group and everyone has access to the ```main``` branch, then group members can all make change and commit them directly to the ```main``` branch:

-1. In the terminal check on the Git status of your code:
+1. In the terminal check on the status of your local repository:

 ```
 git status
 ```

-You will be given a summary of which branch you are working on and a list of files that have changed.
-At this point you should be on the branched called ```main``` and there should not be any changes that need to be commited.
+You will be given a summary of which branch you are working on and a list of files that have been changed.
+At this point you should be on a branch called ```main``` and there should not be any changes that need to be commited.
 If there were changes, the files would be listed in red text.

 ```
 On branch main